xpgilbert/tactics_api_project/README.md

 ### Goals include:
-* to use machine learning to help players find their best and worst units
+* use machine learning to help players find their best and worst units
 * provide visualizations about placement distributions
 * find a good way to score unit performance in a match and over a sequence of matches